opoupeney/dfd/source/gsguide/getting-started.rst

 |

 Creating Your First App
 -----------------------

-The steps we'll take in guiding you to create your first app:
+Follow the steps below to create your first app:

 1. Setting up your cloud tenant
 2. Exploring the Studio